waylonggggg/tp/docs/DeveloperGuide.md

     5. Test case: Corrupt the data file with an invalid parameter.
        Open the `addressbook.json` file in a text editor and edit `    "name" : "Alex Yeoh",` to `    "name" : "Alex !!!",` in the third line.
        Expected: The app should start with an empty data when launched.
 Upon any action with storage (e.g. adding a student), a new data file should be created.

+## **Appendix: Planned Enhancements**
+**Team Size**: 4 People

+1. Some of the current error messages (e.g., indicating that an index must be a positive integer) are not specific enough to help the user understand what went wrong.
+Specifically, when the user enters an invalid index, the error message should clearly state that the index must be a positive integer and must not exceed `Integer.MAX_VALUE`.
+However, the current error message simply indicates an invalid command format, which is too generic and not very helpful.
+Later, we can enhance these error messages to be more detailed and user-friendly.